Andre-Luis-Lopes-da-Silva/Random-forest-to-predict-the-macroeconomics-scenario-to-buy-stocks-of-retail-sector/README.md

 CONCLUSIONS

-Three models were generated using different indicators.
+Three models were generated using different indicators (Table 1).
+The best model selected was the model 1, using the following indicators: Selic, IBC-Br, Dolar, ICON and IBOV.

 ![Table 1 - random forest metrics](https://user-images.githubusercontent.com/78765404/233862335-76d0d15e-a34b-4dd1-a4e1-60f3454323a7.png)